Meghan Markle Reportedly Considering A Home Birth To Avoid Hospital ‘Goldfish Bowl’

 — Ellabean (@HomerElle) April 2, 2019

-A home birth would with a doula and a midwife would explain why Duchess Meghan has said she wants “minimal involvement” from the Queen’s household doctors, and sources commented that despite the rumors, it wasn’t considered a “snub.”
+A home birth with a doula and a midwife would explain why Duchess Meghan has said she wants “minimal involvement” from the Queen’s household doctors, and sources commented that despite the rumors, it wasn’t considered a “snub.”

 A source added that the main decisions are up to the couple.